tdwg/tcs2/docs/feature-report/README.md

 implementation allows for data artefacts that are not taxa by any definition, including that of the Darwin Core Taxon itself.

-The latter issues were the reason that the Darwin Core RDF Guide ([\[darwin_core_and_rdfowl_task_groups_darwin_2015\]](../bibliography/#darwin_core_and_rdfowl_task_groups_darwin_2015)) concluded that the creation of functional `dwc:Taxon` instances described using RDF was not possible at the time of writing and that the task of describing
+These issues were the reason that the Darwin Core RDF Guide ([\[darwin_core_and_rdfowl_task_groups_darwin_2015\]](../bibliography/#darwin_core_and_rdfowl_task_groups_darwin_2015)) concluded that the creation of functional `dwc:Taxon` instances described using RDF was not possible at the time of writing and that the task of describing